About the Pre-Conference

 The pre-conference will offer doctoral students a possibility to receive feedback from senior scholars in a collegial atmosphere.
 The workshop is also a forum for doctoral students to network with other Nordic scholars and scholars-to-be.

-Participants will be selected on the basis of an abstract that will be submitted in winter/spring 2023.
-The selected participants will be asked to submit a full academic paper to be presented and discussed at the pre-conference.
+The number of participants in the pre-conference is limited to 25 persons.
+Participants will be selected on the basis of an abstract that will be submitted by February 15, 2023.
+The selected participants will be notified of acceptance by April 4 and asked to submit a full academic paper to be presented and discussed at the pre-conference.
 The paper can be an article manuscript or a chapter to be included in the doctoral thesis.
 We will invite distinguished Nordic scholars to comment and give feedback on the participants’ papers.

 Additionally, one part of the workshop will be dedicated to the exchange of experiences and career advice.
 After the pre-conference, participants have the possibility to continue following the NordMedia23 main conference in Bergen.